-H Transmitter Controls
+H TX Controls

-All the controls in the transmitter can be found in this section.
-These are the same options that can be found in the Front Panel Controll System on the transmitter itself.
+All of the controls relating to the transmitter frequency, power and scheduling are contained here.
+These are the same options that can be found in the Front Panel Control System on the translator itself.
 Click on the Help Icon (?) located on the top left of the screen or refer to the relevant sections of this manual to understand any particular feature.